aws/aws-application-networking-k8s/docs/guides/environment.md

 ### Environment Variables
-The AWS VPC Lattice Gateway API Controller supports a number of configuration options, which are set through environment variables.
+The Amazon VPC Lattice Gateway API Controller supports a number of configuration options, which are set through environment variables.
 The following environment variables are available, and all of them are optional.

 ---